 The Do's and Dont's of Summer

-1. Do wear socks made of synthetic fibers that wick moisture away from your skin to help prevent blisters and athlete's foot.
+1. Wear socks made of synthetic fibers that wick moisture away from your skin to help prevent blisters and athlete’s foot.
+For long distance running and long duration exercise, cotton is rotten.

-2. Do fit your running shoes or other sports shoes with the type of sock you intend to wear them with.
+2. Fit your running shoes or other sports shoes with the type of sock you intend to wear them with.
+Get fit each time you buy new shoes.

 Avoiding Heat Stress Injury